GabrielMajeri/fmi-robolab-arduino/MatrixGame/README.md

 ## Story

 While working hard to make presents for Christmas, the elves were careless and misplaced some toys in the workshop.
-Your objective is to jump around and collect all the presents before Santa has to depart to deliver the presents.
+Your objective is to jump around and collect all the presents before Santa has to depart to deliver them.

-Each level is a different room of Santa's Workshop, each more intricate than the previous one.
-And because Christmas is fast approaching, you will start with less time in later levels.
+Santa's workshop is infinitely tall.
+And because Christmas is fast approaching, you have limited time.

 ## How To Play